sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/tectonic-plates/README.md

 The crust created at these boundaries could then cause movement of plates in other areas, pushing plates into or across each other.

+## Reading tectonic plate maps

+For convergent plate boundaries, the triangles point away from the plate that is being subducted (pushed underneath the other).

 ## Citations

 1. Tectonic plate diagram: http://geology.about.com/od/platetectonicmaps/ss/Plate-Boundaries-Map.htm